notsatan/auto-sub/README.md

 ### Extra file vs Media file

-Media file is the central video file to which the subtitles, attachments, chapters, etc. will be attached.
+Media file is the central video file to which the subtitles, attachments, chapters will be attached.
 Each source directory should contain **exactly one** media file - the program will throw an error if no media file is found in a directory, or if multiple media files are found!

 On the other hand, *extra file* could refer to any other files present in the source directory apart from the media file - this could be a file containing subtitles, attachments, chapters, tags, etc.

 ### Source Directory vs Root Directory

 Any directory containing exactly **one** media file, and *one or more* extra files is a *source directory*.
-At the most basic level, auto-sub acts upon source directories, locating the media file and extra file(s) present in each source directory, and merging them to make a single file in a matroska container.
+At the most basic level, *auto-sub* acts upon source directories, locating the media file and extra file(s) present in each source directory, and merging them to make a single file in a matroska container.

 Root directory, refers to a parent directory containing multiple source directories.
-Remember how a source directory could contain only **one** media file?
-In order to work upon multiple media files at once, place source directories containing media file and extra file(s) inside a parent directory.
+Remember how a source directory can have only **one** media file?
+In order to work upon multiple media files, make a root directory that contains multiple source directories, with each source directory containing a media file and extra file(s).
 This parent directory becomes the *root directory*.

 As an example;
 ```